alexellis/rodak/README.md

 # rodak

-Build your own Rodak - a portable camera powered by your Raspberry Pi
+Build your own Rodak - a portable camera powered by your Raspberry Pi.

+Bring a new perspective to your photography with your very own retro camera shooting from waist-level instead of eye-level.
+Thanks to the built-in ground, glass this is also a low-powered project that doesn't need a separate electronic screen.

 ## Video